codewithkilluaa/sumailislamhriday/README.md

 "It has become appealingly obvious that our technology has exceeded our humanity"  -Albert Einstein.
   Technology is evolving so fast and there's a lot more to learn.
 And the only thing I know, is that I know nothing.</h3>
   <h3>What is it like being a Programmer?</h3>
-  <h4>Well, Being a Programmer means constantly coding, learning, reading, planning, mapping out a new creation, thinking about how to solve a current problem or writing solutions.
+  <h4>Being a Programmer means constantly coding, learning, reading, planning, mapping out a new creation, thinking about how to solve a current problem or writing solutions.
 Coding is fun and i Love it.</h4>

 <img src="https://raw.githubusercontent.com/arneja-arnav/arneja-arnav/main/CS-gif.gif" alt="cryptokillua" height="450" width="900"/></a>